-- Monitor and evaluate the implementation plan of the strategy for Innovation and Technology Transfer, including spin-out technology, licensing agreements, and patents - Alignment of research and engaged scholarship - Career development and creating opportunities for doctoral students - Develop and implement a plan to improve research collaboration between different Faculties - Develop and implement a plan to expand national research collaboration - Devise and implement a strategy to provide library services and flexible workspaces to meet differentiated learning and research for postgraduate and undergraduate students
+- A strategy for Innovation and Technology Transfer, including spin-out technology, licensing agreements, and patents - Alignment of research and engaged scholarship - Career development and creating opportunities for doctoral students Indicators - Submit indicators for tracking to the Implementation Committee

 Accountability and Implementation: A cross-functional task team.
 Convenor: Vice-Rector: Research.
 Top Researchers, a Prestige Scholar, a Head of an Institute or Centre, Senior Director: Research Development, Director: Postgraduate School, Director: Commercialisation and Contracts, Director: Internationalisation, representative from Human Resources and Finance, a Doctoral student, Chair of Postgraduate Student Council, and a Postdoctoral fellow.